-At the center of Neighborhood Film Company’s The Cage — the first in our Filmsupply Presents series — there is a recurring metaphor of a young man trying to break free of the seemingly malevolent vines that threaten to smother him.
+At the center of Neighborhood Film Company’s The Cage — the first in our Filmsupply Films series — there is a recurring metaphor of a young man trying to break free of the seemingly malevolent vines that threaten to smother him.
 A young man fighting against nature.
 His nature, maybe.
 Or the nature of the place where he’s from.
 It’s a powerful image, and one that was only possible through the use of special effects.
 We talked to director Ricky Staub about how he pulled it off.
 (By the way, he and the Neighborhood Film Co. team will be speaking at our upcoming Film + Music Conference!
 To get your pass and learn more, head here.)

 Filmsupply: At what point did you decide the film would incorporate this recurring visual effect sequence?

 Ricky Staub: A lot of my ideas incorporate some sort of magical element.
 I like blending super-real narrative with magical hyperrealism.
 And I felt like the blend of those two styles in The Cage gave the film a unique voice versus being just a straight drama.
 To me, those surreal elements are what make filmmaking so cool.
 That’s the magic of it!

 When I first started thinking about the vines, they were much more intense.
 And probably completely impossible to do unless I had a Marvel-sized budget.
 But I was in the dreaming phase, and I wasn’t sure yet if I was going to do them practically or in CG.
 When I started talking to Dan, my business partner, we quickly realized we were going to need some visual effects help.
 So I started reaching out to my contacts dating all the way back to when I was a production assistant.